Henry Hillman: Philanthropy

 Active in Pittsburgh civic leadership since the years of the city's first "renaissance" in the late 1940s, Hillman has served as a director or trustee of ACTION Housing, Inc.; the Carnegie Hero Fund Commission; Carnegie Institute; Carnegie Library of Pittsburgh; Children's Hospital of Pittsburgh; the Maurice Falk Medical Fund; Penn's Southwest Association; Pittsburgh Regional Planning Association; Regional Industrial Development Corporation of Southwestern Pennsylvania; the University of Pittsburgh, and the Urban Redevelopment Authority of Pittsburgh.
-He served as president of the Allegheny Conference on Community Development from 1967-70 and as chair from 1970-73.
+He served as president of the Allegheny Conference on Community Development from 1967 to 1970 and as chair from 1970 to 1973.

 As chair of the board of trustees of Hillman Family Foundations, Hillman focused on philanthropic opportunities aimed at creating or enhancing a competitive advantage for Pittsburgh.
 Notable gifts have included the Hillman Library of the University of Pittsburgh, Hillman Hall of Minerals and Gems at the Carnegie Museum of Natural History, the Henry L. Hillman Professorship in Molecular Biology at Princeton University, the Henry L. Hillman Fund for art acquisition at the Carnegie Museum of Art, the Elsie Hillman Chair in Women and Politics at Chatham University, the Elsie Hilliard Hillman Chair of Women's Health Research at Magee-Womens Research Institute, the Hillman Cancer Center of the University of Pittsburgh Cancer Institute, the Hillman Fellows Program for Innovative Cancer Research at the University of Pittsburgh Cancer Institute, the Hillman Center for Pediatric Transplantation at UPMC Children's Hospital of Pittsburgh, endorsement assessments by the Advanced Robotics for Manufacturing Institute to help Western Pennsylvania organizations prepare students for careers in manufacturing, and the Hillman Center for Future-Generation Technologies at Carnegie Mellon University.

 In 2012 Henry began to give additional annual contributions to the Henry L. Hillman Foundation to support community efforts and organizations that drive the development of new ideas across the nonprofit sector in Pittsburgh.

 Hillman is a gold medalist of The Pennsylvania Society (with Elsie H. Hillman).
 Together, he and Elsie Hillman received the Tree of Life Award from the National Jewish Fund, the Sheepskin Award from the Pennsylvania Association of Colleges and Universities, and the gold medal award from the American Institute of Architects, Pittsburgh chapter.